Wave Racer: Early life and career

 Purcell was born in Sydney, New South Wales on 26 April 1992.
 He has cited his start in electronic dance music production as being part of a disco house duo with his friend called "Pablo J & The Lobsterettes".
 Speaking about the comparison of his music to the likes of Cashmere Cat and Hudson Mohawke, Purcell quoted them as massive influences and said "...people often describe my music as future bass".

 In 2014, he released the stand-alone single "Streamers".
 It was described as a 'tropical, glitchy tune' with elements of trap and futuristic indie-dance.
 In 2015, he released the songs "Flash Drive (featuring B▲BY)" and "World Record (featuring Lido)", as singles for his debut EP Flash Drive.
 The EP consisted of 4 tracks and was released on October 15, 2015.
 The title track, "Flash Drive", was featured in the official soundtrack for the 2016 racing video game Forza Horizon 3.

 In 2017, Wave Racer's remix of Flight Facilities' "Stand Still" was sampled without clearance by Fetty Wap in his song "Way You Are".

 On April 24, 2021, Wave Racer performed live as a part of Porter Robinson's virtual festival Secret Sky.
 The performance featured Wave Racer playing his original music with a live band.

 On August 6, 2021, Wave Racer was featured on Triple J's "Like A Version" segment, in which he performed a cover of The 1975's "It's Not Living (If It's Not With You)", as well as his single "Look Up To Yourself".

 On October 29, 2021, Wave Racer released his debut full-length album To Stop From Falling Off The Earth through Astral People Recordings, a co-operative record label formed with PIAS.
 The album contains 11 songs, and for the first time, features Purcell's own vocal performances and lyrics, as well as the prominent use of electric guitar and synthesisers.
 The album received 4 out of 5 stars in reviews from NME and Rolling Stone Australia.
 The album also received praise from French electronic musician Madeon.

 Awards

 In 2013, Wave Racer was nominated for a J Award in the "Unearthed Artist of the Year" category.
 In 2015, he won the FBi SMAC (Sydney's Music Arts & Culture) Award for "Best Producer".

+In 2025, he was nominated for Mix Engineer of the Year at the Music Producer & Engineers' Guild of Australia (MPEG) Awards.

+ARIA Music Awards

+The ARIA Music Awards is an annual awards ceremony that recognises excellence, innovation, and achievement across all genres of Australian music.